frgul006/boilerplate-ng2/README.md

-# flex-and-animations
+# cb-flex
-Showcase for flexbox and high performance css animations using hardware acceleration
+Showcase for flexboxing the Holy Grail Layout